-BOEM is using the NEPA substitution process as part of a multi-faceted approach to meet the Office of Renewable Energy Program's needs.
+BOEM is using the NEPA substitution process under 36 CFR § 800.8(c) as part of a multi-faceted approach to meet the Office of Renewable Energy Program's needs.
 With a large number of COPs submitted for BOEM's review, there is an increased need for streamlining and efficiency in the NEPA process.
 In addition to efficiency, BOEM anticipates several other benefits from implementing the NEPA substitution process for its Section 106 review of COPs, including the following:

-- Earlier and more direct input from Consulting Parties into the development and selection of alternatives and avoidance, minimization, or mitigation measures. - Better integration of comments and responses, especially concerning natural and cultural resources, historic properties, visual effects, environmental justice issues, and traditional cultural practices. - Providing a more holistic and meaningful approach to government-to-government consultation with Indian Tribes, as defined at 36 CFR 800.16(m).
+- Earlier and more direct input from Consulting Parties into the development and selection of alternatives and avoidance, minimization, or mitigation measures. - Better integration of comments and responses, especially concerning natural and cultural resources, historic properties, visual effects, environmental justice issues, and traditional cultural practices. - Providing a more holistic and meaningful approach to government-to-government consultation with Indian Tribes, as defined at 36 CFR § 800.16(m).

 III.
-What are the major differences between BOEM's Standard Section 106 and its new NEPA Substitution approaches?
+What are the major differences between the standard Section 106 and the "NEPA substitution for Section 106" approaches?